niharpaul/niharpaul.github.io/_publications/2009-10-01-paper-title-number-1.md

 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
 citation: 'Paul, Nihar, and Jai Sukhatme.
 (2020). &quot;Seasonality of surface stirring by geostrophic flows in the Bay of Bengal.&quot; <i>Deep Sea Research Part II: Topical Studies in Oceanography</i>, 172, 104684.'
 ---
-#This paper is about the number 1.
-The number 2 is left for future work.

 [Download paper here](http://academicpages.github.io/files/paper1.pdf)